 - greater depth, to accommodate bigger objects.

-A utility sink as a versatile solution can suit most of the needs pretty well.
+A utility sink is a versatile solution that can suit most of the needs pretty well.
 The only concern here is cooking, and as if the sink is mounted low, it may not work its best here.

 Outdoor patio sink

 Like with any location, a patio sink comes with a few challenges too.
 First of all, such a sink needs to suit overall patio looks or be separated.
 Second, connecting a drain to septic is not the cheapest plumbing option available, but the most wanted in such a location, as it enables non only cleaning hands, but also greasy grill crates and dishes.

 I like the design in the picture above.
 The overall design of this patio is pretty simple, but the sink is a really interesting element of it.
 A sink has an unregular shape, texture, and an interesting faucet.
 It doesn’t scream look at me, but when you do it simply looks amazing.

 Take the look at what is under it – a storage box for detergent, that also hides plumbing behind it.
 Clever!

 An outdoor bar without a sink is still a nice area but misses on functionality.
 Access to water makes not only preparing drinks easier but also enables cleaning glasses.
 For this purpose 15″ sink is big enough (width can be reduced to 13″) though, as a double basin sink is simply too much for the area.

 Most often, wet bar sinks have only cold water access.
 They can be equipped with a filtering system, that makes serving and prepping so much easier!
 If only you can spend extra on it, do.